vitoremanuellds/SRT-Automatic-Translator-Tool/README.md

 ## Under the hood

-This scripts parses the SRT subtitles using [srt].
+This scripts parses the SRT subtitles using [srt](https://pypi.org/project/srt/) library.
 The content of the subtitles is then parsed using [html5lib](https://github.com/html5lib/html5lib-python) and separate the text from the SRT tags.
-After this, the content is translated using [deep_translator](https://github.com/prataffel/deep_translator) with GoogleTranslator option.
+After this, the content is translated using [deep_translator](https://github.com/prataffel/deep_translator) with `GoogleTranslator` option.